-Living God our heavenly Father, we come to worship and adore you, for you not only brought the universe to life, but sustain all living beings and raised Jesus from the grave.
-By doing so, you have reconciled sinners like us to you and you have broken the power of death, offering us eternal life.
+Almighty God, Father, Son and Holy Spirit, we have come to worship and adore you, for you not only brought the universe to life, but sustain all living beings in your grace.
+We come in awe that throughout our history you have given us stewardship over the world and have sought to draw us into a relationship in which we are your earthly children, a holy priesthood.

+Heavenly Father, you sent Jesus to share our mortal flesh so he could be the pattern of how you want us to live.
+He came as the one perfect sacrifice for the sins of the whole world and when you raised Jesus from the grave you reconciled sinners like us to you and you broke the power of death, offering us eternal life.

-Lord Jesus Christ, you brought our salvation by suffering death on the cross at Calvary to break the hold of Satan over humankind, atoning for the sins of the world.
+Lord Jesus Christ, you brought our salvation by suffering death on the cross at Calvary to break the hold of Satan over humankind, atoning for our sins.
 All honour and glory are yours, faithful Son of the Father.